ENE470 Climate change: Policies and Negotiations (Model UNFCCC)

 Climate change is one of the biggest problems of today and tomorrow.
-Without rapid action, a strong rise in global temperatures will be unavoidable.
-Businesses contribute to climate change but also suffer from its consequences, while for selected industries it poses great opportunities.
+Without rapid action, a strong rise in global temperatures, sea levels and certain natural disasters will be unavoidable.
+What does this mean for doing business?
+Companies contribute to climate change but also suffer from its consequences.
+On the upside, climate change poses great opportunities for selected industries.
 The outcomes of global climate negotiations play a vital role for doing business, and global players are heavily invested in trying to influence these negotiations.
-This course discusses climate change largely from a business perspective, as well as global climate policy.
+This course discusses the economics of climate change with a focus on doing business, and analyses global climate policy such as the Paris Agreement.
+The approach is hands-on: we check out the policies of real-world companies, we invite guest speakers from industry and climate policy circles, and we present and discuss in class.
 The course is offered in parallel in other CEMS business schools and ends with the Model UNFCCC, in which students from all participating schools come together and represent different parties in a simulation of global climate negotiations.
-Module 1 introduces climate change and climate policy, Module 2 focuses on business and climate change, Module 3 prepares students for the Model UNFCCC and in Module 4 the event take place.
+Module 1 introduces climate change and climate policy, Module 2 focuses on business and climate change, in Module 3 we get ready for the Model UNFCCC and in Module 4 the event take place.

 Upon completion of the course the student will: